kaltura/developer-platform-docs/documentation/VPaaS-API-Getting-Started/introduction-kaltura-client-libraries.md

 * JavaScript
 * Objective-C/Cocoa

 ### PHP5

 {% highlight perl %}
 require_once 'KalturaClient.php';
 $kalturaConfig = new KalturaConfiguration(123); // where 123 is your partner ID
-$kalturaConfig->serviceUrl = ‘http://KalturaServerDomain’; // if you want to communicate with a Kaltura server which is other than the default http://www.kaltura.com
+$kalturaConfig->serviceUrl = 'http://KalturaServerDomain'; // if you want to communicate with a Kaltura server which is other than the default http://www.kaltura.com
 $kalturaClient = new KalturaClient($kalturaConfig);
 $ks = $kalturaClient->generateSession($adminSecret, $userId, KalturaSessionType::ADMIN, $partnerId, $expiry,$privileges);
 $kalturaClient->setKs($ks);
-$entryId = ‘XXXYYYZZZA’; // a known ID of media entry that you have try {
+$entryId = 'XXXYYYZZZA'; // a known ID of media entry that you have try {
     $mediaEntry = $client->media->get($entryId);
     echo $mediaEntry->name;
 } catch(Exception $ex) {
-    echo “could not get entry from Kaltura.
-Reason: “ . $ex->getMessage(); }
+    echo "could not get entry from Kaltura.
+Reason: " . $ex->getMessage(); }
 {% endhighlight %}